-In addition, the current guidelines of obesity management set out by the American Association of Clinical Endocrinologists (AACE) published in 2014 are provided for reference.
-There are several guidelines for obesity management, so you may find another that better suits your practice, and to that end we have included web addresses to other resources and guidelines.
+In addition, the current guidelines of obesity management set out by the American Association of Clinical Endocrinologists and the American College of Endocrinology (AACE/ACE) published in 2016 are provided for reference.
+There are several guidelines for obesity management, so you may find another that better suits your practice, and to that end we have included web addresses for other resources and guidelines.